GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 During the current FLoC origin trial, a page visit will only be included in the browser's FLoC computation for one of two reasons:
 * The FLoC API (`document.interestCohort()`) is used on the page.
-* Chrome detects that the page [load ads or ads-related resources](https://github.com/WICG/floc/issues/82).
+* Chrome detects that the page [loads ads or ads-related resources](https://github.com/WICG/floc/issues/82).

 For other clustering algorithms, the trial may experiment with different inclusion criteria: that's part of the origin trial experiment process.